What is Fit for my Future?

 Engagement February 2019

-We are now looking at the criteria that should be used to reduce the long list of possible options down to a short list of proposals for public consultation in autumn 2019.
+In our February engagement, we looked at the criteria that should be used to reduce the long list of possible options down to a short list of proposals for public consultation.

-Led by Evolving Communities, who run Somerset Healthwatch, there have been some initial public and staff views shared through a series of focus groups.
-Now we would like to hear your views on how they will assess potential options for the future.
+Led by Evolving Communities, who run Somerset Healthwatch, there were some initial public and staff views shared through a series of focus groups, and then we asked you to share your thoughts.

 What happens next?